tearflake/sexpression/docs/sexpression.md

 #### strings

 Strings in *Sexpression* may be single-line or multi-line.
-Single-line strings are atoms enclosed in `"..."` pairs, like in expression `"this is a single-line string"`, and represent Unicode format strings.
+Single-line strings are atoms enclosed within `"..."`, like in expression `"this is a single-line string"`, and represent Unicode format strings.
 Multi-line strings are enclosed between an odd number greater than 1 of `"` symbols in the following manner:

 ```
 """